 Labradors are renowned for being one of the most loving breeds around.
 Often termed, America’s favorite dog — Labs benefit from good overall health and few serious or dire complications.

-Poor nutrition and a lack of exercise can, however, lead to unnecessary health afflictions and a shortened lifespan, but we’ll be taking you through a look at these soon.
+Poor nutrition and a lack of exercise can, however, lead to unnecessary health afflictions and a shortened Labrador lifespan, but we’ll be taking you through a look at these soon.

 So, how long can Labs live?
-Labrador retrievers have an average life expectancy of between 10 and 14 years.
+A Labrador retriever’s average life expectancy is between 10 and 14 years.

-Let’s delve closer into just how long you can expect your Labrador to live while pointing on basic factors that affect lifespan as well.
+Let’s delve closer into just how long you can expect your Labrador to live while pointing on basic factors that affect a Lab’s lifespan as well.